EchoBox-Interactive-LLC/bnb-templater/README.md

 # Future-To-Dos

-* All images page with delete images that you own
-* All Reviews page
+* Ability to update bookings
+* AWS for uploading listing images
+* Ability to update images
-* Bookings
+* Search Bar
-* Filter by category
-* Wishlist
+* Add avatar functionality
+* Add the ability to upload your own avatar image
+* Add the ability to create your own wishlists and add listings to specific wishlists
+* Google maps for listing locations